Tiliavir/mvw-search-index/README.md

 Small module to generate a [lunr](http://lunrjs.com/) index with result store.

 ## Releases
+- 2.1.3: added support of glob on API
 - 2.1.1: added cli
 - 2.1.0: renamed `referencedFile` to `href`; allowing to parse HTML files directly
 - 2.0: Reason for major release: API break due to update to lunr 2.0.